Azure/aks-middleware/README.md

 ```

 This middleware will enrich the incoming requests with additional context and metadata, making it easier to handle and process the requests in your application.
+### 4.7 <a id='otelauditlogging'></a>otel audit logging

+The OTEL audit middleware is designed to provide a unified way of logging security events for all Azure internal services.
+It acts as a logging client that sends logs to a Unix domain socket or TCP connection, eliminating the need for specific knowledge of Azure environments, Geneva accounts, namespaces, endpoints, and certificates.
+The middleware relies on the Geneva Agent (mdsd) to push logs to the Geneva backend.

+It is based off of the go otel audit framework here: https://github.com/microsoft/go-otel-audit

+Key Features:
+- Unified Logging: The middleware provides a generic way to record every operation made using an OTEL client.
+- Security and Compliance: Audit logs are essential for meeting security needs, customer expectations, and compliance requirements for standards such as FISMA/FedRAMP, EU Model Clauses, and ISO 270013.
+- Middleware Implementation: The middleware includes a function that takes care of sending the audit logs, and the mw gathers other information by inspecting request/response elements.
+It also allows consumers to pass their own operation category descriptions .

+The Fleet team has already implemented a [middleware](https://msazure.visualstudio.com/CloudNativeCompute/_git/aks-rp?path=%2Ffleet%2Fpkg%2Fapi%2Fmiddleware%2Flogging_mw_otelaudit.go&version=GBmaster&_a=contents) for this, and this implementation is based off that to provide a generic version that any Microsoft service can use.

 ## 5. <a id='HTTPclientviaAzureSDK'></a>HTTP client via Azure SDK